Skin Tag Removal

 Is skin tag removal safe?

 Patients often ask, “Is it dangerous to remove a skin tag?”
 Skin tag removal is very safe when it is done in a medical setting by a plastic surgeon or board-certified dermatologist.
-While over-the-counter products may be more cost-effective, their safety and efficacy have yet to be determined, and usage of these products can lead to serious risks and adverse side effects.
+While over-the-counter products may be more cost-effective, their safety and efficacy have yet to be determined, and their use can lead to serious risks and adverse side effects.
 An expert such as Dr. Michele Green, who has been treating skin tags and other skin lesions for over 25 years, can assess the lesion to confirm it is a skin tag.
-She will then decide on the best removal method based on the location and size of the skin tag as well as your medical history.
+She will then decide on the best removal method based on the location and size of the skin tag, as well as your medical history.
 After treatment, the entire skin tag will be removed, and you will be provided with instructions on how to care for the treated site.

 Do skin tags grow back after removal?